dawanda/jQuery.currency/README.md

 Changing the microformat
 ========================

-If you want, you can set a custom microformat.
-Just call the `jQuery.currency.configure` method with the description of your microformat.
+It is very easy to change the microformat if you don't like the default one.
+Just pass to the `jQuery.currency.configure` method a description of your custom microformat.

-For example, if you want your custom microformat to look like this:
+As an example, if you want your custom microformat to look like this:

 ```html
 <span class="cash">